 Just FYI — one banana has around 15 grams of sugar where as one cup of frozen cauliflower has about 2 grams.
 Obviously, if you’re watching your sugar intake or trying to keep your blood sugar balanced, cauliflower is the better choice.

 In general I’ve found that frozen riced cauliflower works better than frozen florets for smoothies because it blends up easily and quickly.
 Some stores, like Trader Joe’s, carry riced cauliflower in the freezer section but you can easily make your own too.
-Either buy a package of fresh riced cauliflower and freeze it or buy a whole head, pulse it into rice using your food processor, place in freezer bags and freeze.
+Either buy a package of fresh riced cauliflower and freeze it or buy a whole head, pulse it into rice using your food processor(affiliate link), place in freezer bags and freeze.

 For this particular cauliflower smoothie I wanted to make it like a malted shake so I used a vegan chocolate protein powder and maca powder.
 If you’re new to maca powder, it’s a Peruvian superfood made from the maca root.
 I’ve heard some people describe the flavor as malty or similar to butterscotch.
 Personally, I think it has a unique flavor that is slightly bitter sweet.
 It definitely took some getting used to, but I’ve come to love it, especially knowing all of its amazing health benefits.